makehumancommunity/makehuman-static-website/content/MPFB/FAQ/missing_asset_xyz.md

 ---
 title: "MPFB has no asset XYZ"
 draft: false
+description: "What to do when MPFB lacks a specific asset in Blender: assets are user-contributed — check the community repo or create your own."
 ---

 This is a confusion that tends to arise when encountering MPFB, when being used to commercial software with commercial asset libraries.